wednightrides/wednightrides.github.io/how-we-ride.md

     The expectation is that you arrive at the ride sober, because it’s a bad idea to ride drunk with dozens of other cyclists in close proximity.
 Yes, we often end at a bar or restaurant – if you drink, please drink responsibly.

-1. **Be nice**

-    One of the best things about Wednesday Night Rides is the kind, friendly, feel-good feeling.
-Let’s keep it that way!
-Treat everyone with respect.
+1. **Offer help, but keep moving**

+    If you see a fellow rider in need of assistance of any kind (mechanical, flat tire, physical injury, etc), please do offer support.
+However, if it’s clear that person is already getting the support they need, we encourage you to keep moving.
+In many situations, having an unnecessarily large group of people standing around on the street, curb, or sidewalk can be a nuisance and potentially dangerous to other people on the street or sidewalk.

 1. **Bring lights**

     After dark, PA law requires a front-facing white headlight and a rear red reflector or tail-light.
 This is a night ride, you need lights.
 They also look fantastic!
 Party lights for your wheels or frame lights are very worthwhile accessories – they make you much more visible and get positive reactions from passersby.

+1. **Be nice**

+    One of the best things about Wednesday Night Rides is the kind, friendly, feel-good feeling.
+Let’s keep it that way!
+Treat everyone with respect.

 1. **Yield to pedestrians**

     See also: be nice.
 Bikes should yield to pedestrians, don’t be a jerk.

+1. **Stay to the right**

+    Unless there’s good reason to do otherwise, on most streets, take the right lane or the right side of the lane.
+Be predictable.

+1. **Pack your trash**

+    Self-explanatory.
+Don’t litter.

 1. **Be prepared**